609A.03 Petition to expunge criminal records.

 (8) petitioner's criminal charges record indicating all prior and pending criminal charges against the petitioner in this state or another jurisdiction, including all criminal charges that have been continued for dismissal or stayed for adjudication, or have been the subject of pretrial diversion; and

 (9) all prior requests by the petitioner, whether for the present offense or for any other offenses, in this state or any other state or federal court, for pardon, return of arrest records, or expungement or sealing of a criminal record, whether granted or not, and all stays of adjudication or imposition of sentence involving the petitioner.

 Subd.
-3. Service of petition and proposed order.
-The petition for expungement and a proposed expungement order shall be served by mail on the state and local government agencies and jurisdictions whose records would be affected by the proposed order.
-Service shall also be made by mail on the attorney for each agency and jurisdiction.
+3. Service of petition and proposed order. (a) The petitioner shall serve by mail the petition for expungement and a proposed expungement order on the prosecutorial office that had jurisdiction over the offense for which expungement is sought and all other state and local government agencies and jurisdictions whose records would be affected by the proposed order.
+The petitioner shall also serve by mail the attorney for each agency and jurisdiction.

 Subd.
 5. Nature of remedy; standard; firearms restriction. (a) Except as otherwise provided by paragraph (b), expungement of a criminal record is an extraordinary remedy to be granted only upon clear and convincing evidence that it would yield a benefit to the petitioner commensurate with the disadvantages to the public and public safety of:

 (2) burdening the court and public authorities to issue, enforce, and monitor an expungement order.